Proto-Kam–Sui language

-Proto-Kam–Sui is the reconstructed ancestor of the Kam–Sui languages.
+Proto-Kam–Sui (typically abbreviated as PKS) is the reconstructed ancestor of the Kam–Sui languages.

 Reconstructions

-A preliminary of reconstruction of Proto-Kam–Sui had been undertaken by Graham Thurgood (1988).
+A preliminary reconstruction of Proto-Kam–Sui has been published by Graham Thurgood (1988).
+Ostapirat (1994a, 1994b) addressed issues such as breathiness and preglottalized nasals in Proto-Kam-Sui.
+Ostapirat (2006) also proposed that presyllables in Proto-Kam–Sui had contrastive accent.

-Another reconstruction of Proto-Kam–Sui, mostly based on Thurgood's reconstruction, was accomplished by Ilia Peiros as part of his reconstruction of Tai-Kadai, which was done without taking the Kra languages into account.
+Another reconstruction of Proto-Kam–Sui, mostly based on Thurgood's reconstruction, was proposed by Ilia Peiros as part of his reconstruction of Tai-Kadai, which was done without taking the Kra languages into account.